 At the end of the day, the best way to determine whether a juice cleanse is right for you is to chat with your doctor about any pre-existing conditions that could adversely interact with ingredients or methods of the cleanse.

-How Cleanses Work
+How Do Juice Cleanses Work?

 Day in and day out we consume impurities from food, water, and simply being exposed to the air.
 “These toxins build up over time and lead to weight gain and chronic preventable diseases,” Weil says, noting that the simple solution is to cleanse your body regularly—which reduces the intake of toxins and promotes the consumption of detoxifying ingredients—to help flush these impurities from your cells and revitalize them with a nutrient-dense cleansing diet.
 “This not only helps in the here and now to press reset, but to set down healthy habits that you can maintain and practice in your day-to-day,” she explains.